• Skip to primary navigation

 • 1 handful green beans, trimmed and cut in half

-• 2 tablespoon vegetarian Thai red curry paste
+• 2 tbsp vegetarian Thai red curry paste

 • 5 stalks Tenderstem broccoli